Incoherent transport in a model for the strange metal phase: Memory-matrix formalism: Results

 \subsection{Conductivity in the critical regime}

-In order to complete the evaluation of the optical conductivity, we first notice that the summations over $\mathbf{k}$ and $\mathbf{k}^{\prime}$ in Eqs. (\ref{eq:4}) and (\ref{eq:5}) vanish identically if the coupling to the lattice is not taken into account.
+In order to complete the evaluation of the optical conductivity, we first notice that the summations over $\mathbf{k}$ and $\mathbf{k}^{\prime}$ in Eqs. (\ref{eq:4}) and (\ref{eq:5}) vanish identically if {Umklapp scattering} is not taken into account {(see Appendix \ref{sec:Diagram-contractions})}.
 Umklapp terms with $\mathbf{k}^{\prime}=\mathbf{k}\pm n\mathbf{U}$, with $\mathbf{U}$ being a reciprocal lattice wave vector, generate a finite result for the optical conductivity.
 This result is obtained by the scaling displayed in Eqs. (\ref{eq:7})-(\ref{eq:9}) in the critical regime.
-In such a regime, we assume that the amplitude of the wave vector $\mathbf{k}$ is of the order of the bandwidth, whereas the temperature is smaller than the bandwidth $T\ll D$.
-In this situation, the second term $\chi_{J_{\mathbf{k}}n_{\mathbf{k}}}^{(b)}$ in Eq. (\ref{eq:7}) dominates over the first term.
+In this regime, the second term $\chi_{J_{\mathbf{k}}n_{\mathbf{k}}}^{(b)}$ in Eq. (\ref{eq:7}) dominates over the first term (see Appendix \ref{subsec:Remarks}).
 Moreover, the MM evaluates to